apify/apify-docs/sources/academy/webscraping/advanced_web_scraping/scraping_paginated_sites.md

 Websites usually limit the pagination of a single (sub)category to somewhere between 1,000 to 20,000 listings.
 The site might have over a million listings in total.
 Without a proven algorithm, it will be very manual and almost impossible to scrape all listings.

-We will first look at a couple ideas that don't work so well and then present the [final robust solution](#using-filter-ranges).
+We will first look at a couple of ideas that don't work so well and then present the [final robust solution](#using-filter-ranges).

 ### Going deeper into subcategories {#going-deeper-into-subcategories}